-Iūdex 1.0 supported only an HTTPClient
+Iūdex 1.0 supported only an HTTPClient internal redirect mode,

 adds support for an external redirect mode, where:

-implementation and ContentFetcher
+HTTPClient implementation and ContentFetcher filter returns

-the redirect status and Location
+the redirect status and Location header (does not follow).RedirectHandler filter resolves the redirect Location, and

 redirect process, including the opportunity for early termination.
 In

-addition, it gives the VisitQueue
+addition, it gives the VisitQueue and VisitManager exclusive

 control over host politeness constraints.